 The Role of a System Integrator in your Technology Implementation

-Purchasing or upgrading a significant retail application or system requires a web of logistics, to put it mildly.
+Purchasing or upgrading a significant technology application or system requires a web of logistics, to put it mildly.
 You may be working with several different vendors, and all require tight coordination to ensure your project proceeds steadily onward.

-A system integrator is a vetted and trusted partner of your technology provider.
-For example, NetSuite has several SIs or Alliance Partners they work with and from which you can choose which one best fits the skill sets you need and the cultural compatibility you want.
-Determining which SI best fits your organization’s needs can be critical to the success of the project.
+The definition of a system integrator is that they are a vetted and trusted partner of your technology provider.
+For example, NetSuite has several SIs (called “NetSuite Alliance Partners”) with which they partner.
+NetSuite clients choose which partner best fits the skillsets needed and the cultural compatibility desired.

-Depending on your organization’s size, in-house expertise and other needs, an SI can advise you on strategic technology planning, perform custom application development, implementation services, and deliver system integration and/or support.
+Depending on your organization’s size, in-house expertise and other needs, an SI can also advise you on strategic technology planning, perform custom application development, implementation services, and deliver system integration and/or support.

-Take the example of a SuiteCommerce implementation.
+Take the example of a NetSuite SuiteCommerce implementation.
 A system integrator will provide the implementation and integration services and, if needed, custom development.
 Implementations may require several vendors and partners, and an SI can facilitate the coordination of all of the third-party actors, increasing the efficiency of the project and freeing up your team to work on mission-critical tasks rather than coordinating work efforts and tracking timelines.

-Beyond skills, an SI’s perspective is especially valuable in the current retail environment.
+Beyond skills, an SI’s perspective is especially valuable in the current economic environment.
 With regulations changing, technology constantly evolving, and customer demands driving a fast rate of change, you cannot be (nor should you have to be) an expert on every detail of your IT systems.
 That’s where your SI comes in; they can be the experts on best practices, regulatory compliance, and ensuring that you are set up for long-term success (not just short-term gain).

 It’s tempting to think of an SI as providing a commodity in a sense; that any one has the same expertise and delivers its services in the same way.
+Not so.

 There are stark differences in processes, expertise and the service of the teams you consider.
 Some key questions to ask: